International

 Main Political Parties

-Hadas, officially the Islamic Constitutional Movement, is a Kuwaiti Islamist political organization, offshoot of the Muslim Brotherhood.
+- Islamic Constitutional Movement (Hadas): Islamist political organization, offshoot of the Muslim Brotherhood

 Executive Power